 Using bait may not be legal where you live or it may not be legal in some river or just some sections of river so check your local regulations before you go fish.

-I hope I covered most of the things regarding trout bait but if you have a question or want to adds some tips of your own let me know in the comments below.
+I hope I covered most of the things regarding the best trout bait, but if you have a question, comment, or want to add some tips of your own let me know in the comment section below.